29 Sep '21

 Your ad will then go into 'review' by Facebook before it starts running, to check it complies with their policies on things like content and non-discrimination.
 You’ll get a confirmation email from Facebook once the ad starts running.

 So that’s your guide to getting started with Facebook & Instagram ads.
 It might sound like a lot of work, especially for setting up a single ad!

 We built Feed to help by automating, well, pretty much everything above.
-Feed uses your existing posts to create ads, identifies the ones that resonate most and leans into the content that works.
-Our aim is to make running great ads incredibly simple for creative entrepreneurs and people running small businesses.
+Feed is a set-and-forget platform that makes running great ads incredibly simple for creative entrepreneurs and people running small businesses.

-All you have to do is connect Feed to Facebook & Instagram, set a budget and Feed will do the rest.
+All you have to do is connect Feed to Facebook & Instagram, set a goal and a budget... and Feed will do the rest.

 If you want to chat with the Feed team about any or all of this, come say hi on Discord!

 Or you can sign up to Feed right now and look around!